Unstoppable off-road, superb motorway manners, vast cabin space, improved interior tech

 What is it?

 Compared to the old Disco 3 (and the Disco 4, which was really just a mild facelift), the fifth-gen car is a very different animal.
 No longer does a unibody chassis live on a separate frame, resulting in an obese kerbweight and predictably agricultural dynamics.
-The new Discovery is based on an all-aluminium platform it shares with the Range Rover and Range Rover Sport, which, Land Rover claims, means it’s up to 480kg lighter than the obscenely heavy outgoing model.
+The Discovery now calls an all-aluminium platform home.

 The foundations are shared with the full-fat Rangie, though we’re told the materials used mean the kerbweight is down almost half a tonne.
 That said, this is still a machine that crushes small hills rather than climb them, so don’t expect Porsche-spec cornering prowess.

 Though the Disco 5 is a mite narrower than the older version, it feels enormous from way up in the captain’s chair.
 Intimidatingly so.
 Land Rover is at pains to point out it considers the Disco a size up from the likes of the Volvo XC90 and Audi Q7, and the rearmost seats can cater to humans no longer wearing nappies.
 But, like the equally enormous Mercedes GLS, you’re going to need a very generous parking space.
 Wiltshire ought to do nicely.